hhngg/coding-exercise-Python-Cpp/README.md

 - Q9
 Given an array of 100 unsorted number A[1] to A[100]. provide a programme ro sort the record in ascending order.

+- Q10
+Given a set of number "123".
+Show all combination.